sensu/sensu-docs/content/sensu-enterprise/3.2/integrations/timescaledb.md

 user         |
 -------------|------
-description  | The TimescaleDB username. required     | false type         | String default      | `postgres`
+description  | The TimescaleDB username.
+This user must have access privileges for the table specified in the `table` attribute. required     | false type         | String default      | `postgres`